akaGallo/akaGallo/README.md

 - 📚 Currently pursuing a Master's degree in Artificial Intelligence Systems at the University of Trento.

 ### About Me 🙋‍♂️
 I am a passionate computer scientist with a strong background in various aspects of computing.
 My journey started at the University of Florence, where I successfully completed my undergraduate studies with top honors.
 Now, I'm embarking on a new adventure, diving deeper into the fascinating world of Artificial Intelligence.
+My interests encompass a wide range of topics, from machine learning, natural language processing, and software development to a deep passion for leveraging technology to address real-world challenges and enhance the quality of people's lives.
+Furthermore, I have a strong affinity for AI research, with a particular focus on the use of sound-based approaches to enhance cochlear implants.

 ### Repository Highlights 🚀
 In my repositories, you'll find a collection of projects that showcase my academic and practical experience in the field of computer science.
 Most of these projects were developed during my Master's program, covering a wide range of topics from different courses.